• Skip to primary navigation

 • Grease an 8x8 square baking pan or line with parchment and set aside.
 If lining pan, leave some hanging over the edges to easily pull brownies from the pan once cooled.

-• In a large mixing bowl, combine melted butter, sugars, and vanilla.
-Beat in eggs.
+• In a large mixing bowl, add melted butter, sugars, and vanilla.
+Stir to combine.
+Add eggs and stir until fully incorporated.

 • Place brownies onto a wire rack and allow to cool completely before frosting.

-• Spread frosting evenly over brownies and cut into bars.
+• Spread frosting evenly over cooled brownies and cut into bars.

 Equipment Recommendations